 - A: You are being asked to consider and vote upon the following ordinary resolutions: - 1.
 To re-elect Andy Butcher as a Director of the Company. - 2.
 To re-elect Patrick Mullen as a Director of the Company. - 3.
 To re-elect Richard Hipple as a Director of the Company. - 4.
 To re-elect Clive Snowdon as a Director of the Company. - 5.
 To re-elect Sylvia A. Stein as a Director of the Company. - 6.
 To re-elect Lisa Trimberger as a Director of the Company. - 7.
-To approve the Directors' Remuneration Policy. - 8.
-To approve, by non-binding advisory vote, the Directors' Remuneration Report for the year ended December 31, 2023. - 9.
-To approve, by non-binding advisory vote, the compensation of the Company's Named Executive Officers for the year ended December 31, 2023. - 10.
-To approve, by non-binding advisory vote, the frequency of "Say-on-Pay" votes. - 11.
-To ratify the re-appointment of PricewaterhouseCoopers LLP as the independent auditor of the Company (the "Independent Auditor") until conclusion of the 2025 Annual General Meeting. - To authorize the Audit Committee of the Board of Directors to set the Independent Auditor's remuneration. - To approve the Second Amended and Restated Luxfer Holdings PLC Non-Executive Directors Equity Incentive Plan. - 14.
+To approve, by non-binding advisory vote, the Directors' Remuneration Report for the year ended December 31, 2024. - 8.
+To approve, by non-binding advisory vote, the compensation of the Company's Named Executive Officers for the year ended December 31, 2024. - 9.
+To approve, by non-binding advisory vote, the frequency of "Say-on-Pay" votes. - 10.
+To ratify the re-appointment of PricewaterhouseCoopers LLP as the independent auditor of the Company (the "Independent Auditor") until conclusion of the 2025 Annual General Meeting. - 11.
+To authorize the Audit Committee of the Board of Directors to set the Independent Auditor's remuneration. - 12.
 To authorize the Board of Directors to issue shares in the Company and to grant rights to subscribe for or to convert any security into shares in the Company, pursuant to section 551 of the Companies Act.